RANDCorporation/optic/README.md

 #### Configure Concurrent Simulation

-The first step is to congifure the simulation or set of simulations you wish to run.
+The first step is to configure the simulation or set of simulations you wish to run.
 There four main components to the configuration object:

-1.  **Basic Parameters**: this includes straighforward arguments like the data, number of iterations, and verbosity
+1.  **Basic Parameters**: this includes straightforward arguments like the data, number of iterations, and verbosity
 1.  **Models**: models are provided to the configuration method in a nested list where each model you want to test/use is a list element with the necessary named values based on the simulation being run (e.g., concurrent or selection bias)
 1.  **Methods**: the configuration object requires at least three methods - `method_sample`, `method_model`, and `method_results`.
 These "slots", if you will, are intended for the user to provide their sampling, treatment identification, and common data transformation code; modeling code; and code to extract results, fit information, summary statistics, etc. respectively.
 There are also two optional slots - `method_premodel` and `method_postmodel` that if provided will be applied to the simulation run immediately before and immediately after the `method_model`.
 See the section on "How an Iteration is Run" below.
 1.  **Iterable and Global Parameters**: The `params` argument is where you provide the named values that will be expanded into a full set of all unique combination of all named elements in the provided list.
 The `globals` argument should also be a list of named elements that are statically stored for access by any of the methods and will not be expanded with the `params` values.